DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 ## Connecting to the cloud ##

+### Using hConfig app (Only for ROSbot 2.0) ###

 * Press and hold the hCfg button on ROSbot rear panel.
 * Turn on a power switch.
 * When blue and yellow LEDs start blinking, release the hCfg button.
 * Connect your mobile device to Husarion Wi-Fi and open hConfig app (<a href="https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8">hConfig in AppStore</a> or <a href="https://play.google.com/store/apps/details?id=com.husarion.configtool2">hConfig in Google Play</a>) to connect ROSbot to the Wi-Fi network and your user account at <a href="https://cloud.husarion.com">cloud.husarion.com</a> (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/#run-your-first-program-connecting-to-the-cloud">how to do this</a>).

+### Using display, mouse and keyboard ###

+* Plug in display with HDMI, mouse and keyboard into USB port in back panel of ROSbot.
+* Turn on the robot and wait until it boot.
+* Chose you local Wi-Fi and connect to them
+* Open terminal and type `sudo husarion-register`
+* Open www.cloud.husarion.com
+* Click on  "Add new" button
+* Enter device name and click "Next"
+* Copy code under QR code
+* Open terminal window where you executed command from 4 step and push Enter
+* You should see "OK" communicate
+* Reboot your device using on<->off switch
+* After rebooting your device will show in Husarion Cloud

+### Using Ethernet adapter ###

+* Turn on your robot
+* Plug in included in set Ethernet adapter to USB port in back panel
+* Plug in one end of Ethernet cable into your computer and other one to adapter
+* Connect with ROSbot via ssh, type: `ssh husarion@192.168.0.1` and passowrd `husarion`
+* After conection to robot type `ifconfig wlan0` and press Enter
+* Type `iwconfig wlan0` essid name key password and press Enter
+* Type `dhclient wlan0` and press Enter to obtain an IP address and connect to the WiFi network
+* Open www.cloud.husarion.com and log in
+* Click on  "Add new" button
+* Enter device name and click "Next"
+* Copy registration code under QR code
+* Type `sudo husarion-register` in ROSbot terminal, press Enter and paste registration code.
+* You should see "OK" communicate
+* Reboot your device using on<->off switch
+* After rebooting your device will show in Husarion Cloud

 ## Programming ##